mhorpheus/test/Engagement-Closeout.md

 	- text file called `pass.txt` containing password for final report in encrypted PDF,
 	- final version of ETS,
 	- if the Final Report referenced external documents these should be attached in their editable form and the form sent to the client (including password).
+	- Current exception for an APAC:
+		- APAC team archives final reports in a dedicated Box folder
+		- passwords for a final reports are saved within 1Password APAC vault There is an ongoing discussion about unification of an APAC approach with other geos.
+This section will be updated accordingly when such agreement is reached.
 3. Obtain client consent to close the IR engagement:
 	- two weeks after report delivery follow up with the client, asking whether they have any comments on the report or whether the case can be closed,
 		- in case of no response from the client send up to two follow up email messages, one week apart from each other,